Provider perspectives on patient- and provider-facing high blood pressure clinical decision support

-BACKGROUND: Hypertension persistently high blood pressures (HBP) leading to chronic physiologic changes, is a common condition that is a major predictor of heart attacks, strokes, and other conditions.
-Despite strong evidence, care teams inconsistently follow HBP guideline recommendations.
-Patient-facing clinical decision support (CDS) could help improve recommendation adherence, but must also be acceptable to clinicians.
+BACKGROUND: Hypertension, persistent high blood pressures (HBP) leading to chronic physiologic changes, is a common condition that is a major predictor of heart attacks, strokes, and other conditions.
+Despite strong evidence, care teams and patients are inconsistently adherent to HBP guideline recommendations.
+Patient-facing clinical decision support (CDS) could help improve recommendation adherence but must also be acceptable to clinicians and patients.

-OBJECTIVE: To partly address the challenge of developing a patient-facing CDS application, we sought to understand care team variations and rationales related to HBP guideline recommendations and perceptions regarding patient role and use of digital tools.
+OBJECTIVE: This study aimed to partly address the challenge of developing a patient-facing CDS application, we sought to understand provider variations and rationales related to HBP guideline recommendations and perceptions regarding patient role and use of digital tools.

-METHODS: We engaged HBP experts and primary care providers to iteratively develop and implement a pilot survey and a final survey, which presented five clinical cases that queried clinicians' attitudes related to actions, variations, prioritization, patient input, importance, and barriers for HBP diagnosis, monitoring, and treatment.
-Analysis of Likert scale scores was descriptive with content analysis for free-text answers.
+METHODS: We engaged hypertension experts and primary care respondents to iteratively develop and implement a pilot survey and a final survey which presented five clinical cases that queried clinicians' attitudes related to actions; variations; prioritization; patient input; importance; and barriers for HBP diagnosis, monitoring, and treatment.
+Analysis of Likert's scale scores was descriptive with content analysis for free-text answers.

-RESULTS: Fifteen clinician experts and 14 providers took the pilot and final version of the surveys, respectively.
-The majority (>80%) of providers felt the recommendations were important, yet found them difficult to follow up to 90% of the time.
-Perceptions of relative amounts of patient input and patient work for effective HBP management ranged from 22-100%.
+RESULTS: Fifteen hypertension experts and 14 providers took the pilot and final version of the surveys, respectively.
+The majority (>80%) of providers felt the recommendations were important, yet found them difficult to follow-up to 90% of the time.
+Perceptions of relative amounts of patient input and patient work for effective HBP management ranged from 22 to 100%.
 Stated reasons for variation included adverse effects of treatment, patient comorbidities, shared decision-making, and health care cost and access issues.
-Providers were generally positive toward patient use of electronic CDS applications, but worried about access to health care, nuance of recommendations, and patient understanding of the tools.
+Providers were generally positive toward patient use of electronic CDS applications but worried about access to health care, nuance of recommendations, and patient understanding of the tools.

-DISCUSSION: At baseline, provider management of HBP is heterogeneous.
-Clinicians were accepting of patient-facing CDS but reported preferences for that CDS to capture the complexity and nuance of guideline recommendations.
+CONCLUSION: At baseline, provider management of HBP is heterogeneous.
+Providers were accepting of patient-facing CDS but reported preferences for that CDS to capture the complexity and nuance of guideline recommendations.